 Fire prevention is a major concern and a shared responsibility.
-(See "Fire Safety," "Fire Equipment," "Appliances," "Candles/Scent Producers," "Extension and Electrical Cords," "Decorations," "Explosives/Flammable Fluids," and "Lamps" in the Housing Handbook and Policies.)
+(See "Fire Safety" section in UNT Housing Handbook.)

-- You are not allowed to have candles or an open flame, burn incense, or use simmering potpourri or scented light bulb rings in the hall. - You are not allowed to have extension cords, lamps and decorations unless they meet the standards outlined in the Housing Handbook and Policies.
+- You are not allowed to have candles or an open flame, burn incense, or use simmering potpourri or scented light bulb rings in the hall. - You are not allowed to have extension cords, lamps and decorations unless they meet the standards outlined in the UNT Housing Handbook.